 - Place salmon skin side down on a broiler pan.
 Combine butter, soy sauce, orange zest and sesame seeds.
 Brush one-third of mixture over salmon.
-Broil 3-4 in. from the heat for 7-9 minutes or until fish flakes easily with a fork, basting occasionally with remaining butter mixture.
+Broil 3-4 in. from the heat until fish flakes easily with a fork, 7-9 minutes, basting occasionally with remaining butter mixture.

 Editor's NoteThis recipe was tested with Land O'Lakes light stick butter.